incwadi-warehouse/core/README.md

 Define env vars in your vHost.
 For which have a look at `.env`.

-In you dev env you can do
+In your dev env you can do

 ```shell
 touch .env.local
 touch .env.test.local
 ```

 The content of both files could be the following.
-Please fit it to you needs.
+Please fit it to your needs.

 ```shell
 DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name